 5 ways to begin a scene

-- Starting a scene with action.
+- Start a scene with action.
 You can’t start every scene with an explosion, interrogation or car chase.
-Yet just as it is best to begin a novel as close to the action as possible, try to make your scene openings share active character desires, choices and dilemmas that make us want to keep reading
+Yet try to make your scene openings share active character desires, choices and dilemmas that make us want to keep reading.

-- Starting scenes with summary.
+- Start scenes with a summary.
 Sometimes, it’s better to tell, not show.
 Sometimes starting with the specifics of characters’ actions gets too deep into detail, too fast.
 A general expository statement (something telling the reader what’s happened before the start of the story) can have a strong impact.
 For example, “He’d been dead three days before they found the body.”
 There’s still mystery and tension in the telling.

-- Starting with setting.
+- Start with strong setting.
 Many authors set the stage with striking setting.
-Setting description as openings are particularly effective if the setting is integral to impending plot developments (e.g. describing the imposing peaks of a mountain in an action/adventure novel about mountaineering mishaps and survival)
+Setting descriptions as openings are particularly effective if the setting is integral to impending plot developments.

-- Beginning with dialogue.
+- Begin with bold dialogue.
 Plunging the reader into a conversation between two characters can be immediately compelling.

 5 ways to end a scene

 - End mid-action.
 Cliffhangers are a time-honoured way of wrapping up a scene.
 For example, in his novel Cloud Atlas, David Mitchell ends one scene in the middle of the action as a heroine is rammed off a bridge while driving by the antagonist’s henchmen.
-The scene closing draws us on to learn her fate.
+The scene ending lures us on to learn her fate.

-- End with a character epiphany.
-A character’s crucial realisation makes us wonder what action they will take because of the dilemma or motivation new information creates
+- End with a character’s epiphany.
+A character’s important realisation makes us wonder what action they will take because of the dilemma or motivation new information supplies.

-- End with the character discovering a major obstacle.
+- End with a major obstacle uncovered.
 We want to know, as readers, what solution they’ll discover and attempt.

 - End with emotional turmoil.
 The events of the scene may be over, but not the fallout for your character(s).

-- End with a promise of further revelation.The scene ends, but it leaves the reader anticipating what is ahead.
-For example, in a mystery novel, a scene might end with one character telling another the local constable has been hiding something major from the force, and the scene ends on their arranging a meeting for private discussion
+- End with the promise of more revelation.The scene ends, but it leaves the reader anticipating what is ahead.
+For example, in a mystery novel, a scene might end with one character telling another the local constable has been hiding something major from the force.

-Need help improving scene structure?
-Get constructive feedback on Now Novel now or get ongoing 1-on-1 guidance from a writing coach.
+Get help improving scene structure, with constructive feedback on Now Novel from peers, an editor or your own writing coach.